 The band’s self-made success brought about some international recognition at the beginning of 2013.
 Thieves landed a spot on the Team Pagano Compilation with the likes of bands such as The Wonder Years and Modern Baseball; and in fact had the most plays of any other song featured on the compilation.
 By the time they released a short split EP with New Jersey pop-punkers Coming Clean, the band had sold out 6 live shows.
 This kind of success eventually turned heads at the SXSW festival, who in 2014 made Thieves an Official Artist.
 Come June of that year, the band released their second EP, Colorchange, produced by Beau Burchell.
 More Than Sound Collective stated in an applauding review, "the band's heartfelt and crushing sound is a unique entity of its own.”
 Thieves spent the rest of that year and all of 2015 promoting Colorchange.
 After playing SXSW a second time, the band was asked by pop–punk legends The Story So Far to open for them on their San Antonio tour date, which only further established the wake that Thieves was making on the scene.

-In November, Revival Recordings will release Thieves first LP since 2011 titled No Motive;recorded by renowned producer Sam Pura.
+In November 2016, Revival Recordings released Thieves first LP since 2011 titled No Motive;recorded by renowned producer Sam Pura.
+It is now available on all digital platforms.

 - Billy // Vocals & Guitar